 The field data sheet appearing on the following page can accommodate up to 24 sample trees.
-Spaces are provided at the bottom for summing the totals of each count and computing the average number of strobili per tree.
+Spaces are provided at the bottom for summing the total cones for the count, multiplying the total times 2, and computing the average number of cones per tree.
 Should you wish to collect data for a greater number of trees, multiple sheets may be used.
 However, this format can be easily created on a computer by using an electronic spreadsheet program, which can be vertically extended to provide ample room for a great number of sample trees, with summary spaces at the bottom.

-Regional Longleaf Pine Cone Study: Female Strobili Count - - Field Data Sheet
+Regional Longleaf Pine Cone Study: Count of Green Cones - - Field Data Sheet